sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 #summary(seeds_lm)
 #anova(seeds_lm)
 #
-## when including seed counter, it does explain some variance (0.0001) but there is more residual (0.0004) and population #still explains nothing.
-The significance levels don't change, and the effect sizes don't really change either though not the #standard error and df are different for each predictor
+## when including seed counter, it does explain some variance (0.0001) but there is more residual (0.0004) and population still explains nothing.
+The significance levels don't change, and the effect sizes don't really change either though not the standard error and df are different for each predictor
-## so, not going to include in the model.
+## not going to include in the model.
 #
-## see if the nesting is doing something weird. if LineID was the random variable, does anything change?
+## see if the nesting is doing something unintended. if LineID was the random variable, does anything change?
 #Dat_2021_TwoTrt$Line.ID <- as.factor(paste0(Dat_2021_TwoTrt$Population, Dat_2021_TwoTrt$Line))
 #seeds_lm2 <- lmer(l10_AvgSeedNum ~ Treatment * Population + (1|Line.ID), data = Dat_2021_TwoTrt, contrasts = #list(Treatment=contr.sum, Population = contr.sum))
 #plot(fitted(seeds_lm2), residuals(seeds_lm2, type = "pearson", scaled = TRUE),